 In Part 1 on this topic, I went over the questions you should ask of yourself when considering a juried exhibition.
 Now, let’s look for answers that might be beyond your control, but for which you need answers.

-- What is the reputation of the exhibit organizers?
+- What is the reputation of the exhibition organizers?
 Do they have a good track record and have they generated publicity for past events?
 How many people (potential buyers) are on their mailing list?

-- How will the exhibit be promoted?
+- How will the exhibition be promoted?
 Will it be advertised?
 Is there the possibility of social media buzz through Facebook, Twitter, and blogs?
 Will press releases be issued or will the event be pitched to the press in a strategic manner?
 How do the organizers use email to promote their events?

 - Can the organizers show you press clippings that have been generated from this exhibit in the past?